Stealing and Evading Malware Classifiers and Antivirus at Low False Positive Conditions: Background and Related Work

 Rosenberg et al.~\cite{rosenberg2018generic} also worked with API calls from Windows binaries.
 They created a surrogate model using a Jacobian-based augmented~\cite{papernot2017practical} dataset, which was then used for white box adversarial sample generation.
 The Jacobian dataset augmentation required an initial set of real data taken from the test set.
 Finally, Rosenberg et al.~\cite{rosenberg2020generating} trained additional models using subsets of the Ember dataset~\cite{anderson2018ember} in different variations in the number of features and the overlap between the training sets.
-They identified the most helpful features for generating malware that can evade the target model using explainability algorithms.
+Using explainability algorithms, they identified the most helpful features for generating malware that can evade the target model.
 It has to be noted that only~\cite{rosenberg2018generic} created surrogates that retrieve labels from the target model, i.e., used a model stealing attack.
-The other two works based their attacks on the notion of transferability between models trained on similar datasets.
+The other two works based their attacks on transferability between models trained on similar datasets.